mrberti/Japovoc/README.txt

 This tiny programm wants to become a japanese vocab trainer.
 It is written in c++ with Qt.

-To compile on Windows you currently need to create the folder debug or release.

 Currently I don't have too much time to work on this project.
 You can checkout later if you want to.